asyml/texar-pytorch/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/asyml/texar-pytorch/blob/master/LICENSE)

 **Texar-PyTorch** is a toolkit aiming to support a broad set of machine learning, especially natural language processing and text generation tasks.
 Texar provides a library of easy-to-use ML modules and functionalities for composing whatever models and algorithms.
 The tool is designed for both researchers and practitioners for fast prototyping and experimentation.
+Texar-PyTorch was originally developed and is actively contributed by [Petuum](https://petuum.com/) and [CMU](https://www.cmu.edu/) in collaboration with other institutes.

 Texar-PyTorch integrates many of the best features of TensorFlow into PyTorch, delivering highly usable and customizable modules superior to PyTorch native ones.